-- 1. All surface mount (SMD) packages are moisture sensitive.
+- 1. For more detailed information on the BGA packages refer to the "(LF)BGA Application Note" (AN01026); order a copy from your Philips Semiconductors sales office. - 2.
+All surface mount (SMD) packages are moisture sensitive.
 Depending upon the moisture content, the maximum temperature (with respect to time) and body size of the package, there is a risk that internal or external package cracks may occur due to vaporization of the moisture in them (the so called popcorn effect).
-For details, refer to the Drypack information in the "Data Handbook IC26; Integrated Circuit Packages; Section: Packing Methods". - 2.
-These packages are not suitable for wave soldering as a solder joint between the printed-circuit board and heatsink (at bottom version) can not be achieved, and as solder may stick to the heatsink (on top version). - 3.
+For details, refer to the Drypack information in the "Data Handbook IC26; Integrated Circuit Packages; Section: Packing Methods". - 3.
+These packages are not suitable for wave soldering.
+On versions with the heatsink on the bottom side, the solder cannot penetrate between the printed-circuit board and the heatsink.
+On versions with the heatsink on the top side, the solder might be deposited on the heatsink surface. - 4.
 If wave soldering is considered, then the package must be placed at a 45° angle to the solder wave direction.
-The package footprint must incorporate solder thieves downstream and at the side corners. - 4.
-Wave soldering is only suitable for LQFP, TQFP and QFP packages with a pitch (e) equal to or larger than 0.8 mm; it is definitely not suitable for packages with a pitch (e) equal to or smaller than 0.65 mm. - 5.
-Wave soldering is only suitable for SSOP and TSSOP packages with a pitch (e) equal to or larger than 0.65 mm; it is definitely not suitable for packages with a pitch (e) equal to or smaller than 0.5 mm.
+The package footprint must incorporate solder thieves downstream and at the side corners. - 5.
+Wave soldering is suitable for LQFP, TQFP and QFP packages with a pitch (e) larger than 0.8 mm; it is definitely not suitable for packages with a pitch (e) equal to or smaller than 0.65 mm. - 6.
+Wave soldering is suitable for SSOP and TSSOP packages with a pitch (e) equal to or larger than 0.65 mm; it is definitely not suitable for packages with a pitch (e) equal to or smaller than 0.5 mm.